top of page

 West Coast River and Coastal Engineering

-I've just finished 4 months fulfilling an Acting Group Manager role at West Coast Regional Council, on a part-time basis.
+Arthur's Pass, Southern Alps, March 2025 I've just finished 4 months fulfilling an Acting Group Manager role at West Coast Regional Council, on a part-time basis.
 It was a great opportunity to be part of the council's Senior Leadership Team and to work on a range of river and coastal engineering and natural hazards issues, in one of New Zealand's most challenging natural hazard settings .
-The commuting provided some spectacular flights across the Southern Alps (weather permitting) as in the photo above of Arthur's
+The commuting provided some spectacular flights across the Southern Alps (weather permi

 Jul 2, 20251 min read